![]() deutsches Glossar |

 ARS

-Abbr. to AUTOMATIC ROUTE SETTING
+Abbr. of AUTOMATIC ROUTE SETTING

 ATC

-Abbr. to AUTOMATIC TRAIN CONTROL
+Abbr. of AUTOMATIC TRAIN CONTROL

 ATO

-Abbr. to AUTOMATIC TRAIN
+Abbr. of AUTOMATIC TRAIN

 OPERATION